 Sam Bankman Fried Speaks to the NYT and David Icke Explains the Anti Human Agenda

-On today’s episode of The Backstory, host Lee Stranahan discussed current events including Putin commenting that the special military operation in Ukraine "lasting years", and Dr. Fauci telling Americans they need boosters every year.
+On today’s episode of The Backstory, host Lee Stranahan discussed current events including Twitter changing its COVID-19 policy, and psychological issues rising in British children.

 Sputnik International